 Society news

-If social media is any indication, we are obsessed with the goings on of “high society.”
+December 14, 2022 If social media is any indication, we are obsessed with the goings on of “high society”.
 This is not a new phenomenon.
 Since the early 19th century, newspapers have frequently reported on the lives and social gatherings of the rich and famous.
-By the 1880s, most newspapers in the United States had a society column with titles such as “Society,” “Society Notes,” and “Items of Interest,” During the social season, these columns became entire pages of the newspaper and often included a calendar of upcoming events.

 |